How to Use Watt with Multiple Repository Applications

 Watt's multi-repository application resolution allows you to:

-- Define applications from different Git repositories in your project
+- Define applications from different Git repositories in your main application

 - Automatically resolve and integrate applications from remote repositories